riboflavin/test-framer-sync/compare/fathom-vs-granola.md

 ---
 type: comparison
-title:  Avoma vs. Otter.ai  Which should you choose?
+title:  Fathom vs. Granola  Which should you choose?
-description: Comparing Avoma and Otter.ai to help you choose the best transcription tool.
-Explore features, pricing, and an alternative option, Circleback.
+description: Comparing Fathom and Granola to help you decide which analytics tool is best for your needs.
+Explore Circleback as an alternative option.
 ---

 # Fathom vs. Granola – Which should you choose?